|

 Here, bacteria are hard at work, converting them into nutrients.
 Completing

-prevents algae from taking over.
-The gentle trickle across the ford aerates
+pond low, which prevents algae from taking over.
+The gentle trickle across

-the water, which also improves water quality.
-So far, in their first full
+the ford aerates the water, which also improves water quality.
+And indeed,

 The bog is a substantial feature all in itself - about ten foot long and